 My journey into birth actually began with the birth of my first child, albeit in a hospital.
 I did not even know that homebirth was an option, but I was frustrated with the hospital experience I ended up having.
 With my second child, I was introduced to the idea of birthing at home by my doula, who could see no other option for me- given how "stuck" I was on wanting things to be unhindered, uncomplicated and the safest, most loving experience for my baby.

 Needless to say, my homebirth was everything I needed and wanted, as a woman and a mother.
-I have gone on to have three more midwife attended births, TWO amazing freebirths/unassisted births and one late miscarriage at home.
+I have gone on to have four more midwife attended births, TWO amazing freebirths/unassisted births and one late miscarriage at home.
 I am passionate about helping to INFORM women, to educate them and support them on their path; and to help them make their own decisions both before, during and after birth.
 I strive to strike the balance between what I know intellectually and what I "know" intuitively.

 I believe that birth is inherently safe, and that most women and babies are more than capable and willing to be born without a lot of fiddling from someone else.
 I support women that would like a "Midwife" in the purest sense of the word.
 I believe that women know how to birth and that babies know how to be born.
 In this culture, sometimes we need to be reminded of our power and our potential as women.
 I cannot give anyone empowerment; I only try and show you a reflection of what is already right inside of you.
 I feel divinely lucky to be a part of the life cycle so intimately.